-If you’ve been at this skydiving thing long enough to get to the B-license stage (read: not very long at all!) you already know that canopy education is really important.
+If you’ve been at this skydiving thing long enough to get to the B-license stage (read: not very long at all!), you already know that canopy education is essential.
 After all, you won’t get far without it: the USPA requires everyone who wants that B to pass a canopy control course.
 But why?
-It couldn’t be more obvious, really, that a successful reunion with the land is inarguably the most important skill any skydiver will need to perfect — and a canopy control course is where you earn that skill.
+It couldn’t be more obvious, really, that a successful reunion with the land is inarguably the most crucial skill any skydiver will need to perfect — and a canopy control course is where you earn that skill.
 The idea of participating in a skydiving canopy control course is to learn about the details of the equipment and the various inputs used to move the parachute around its environment in specific ways.
-That empowers the student to fly much more safely and confidently in dynamic, challenging environments.
+That empowers students to fly much more safely and confidently in dynamic, challenging environments.
 Simple enough, right?

 Underdeveloped canopy control skills don’t just injure newbie jumpers or overcranked adrenaline-seekers in a physical sense.
 Often, they end skydiving careers in a sneakier way, causing jumpers to quietly and without fanfare simply…stop jumping.
 The threat of injury, of grass-stained humiliation or both becomes too much.
 Here’s what you need to know to dodge that bullet.

 You might think that canopy courses are for two groups: In Group A, brand-new jumpers going for that B license; in Group B, would-be swoopers with brand new sub-100’s thirsty to dig their hips and toggles into the world of 270-degree turns.
 In reality, canopy control courses are for Group C: EVERYBODY.